DenisParamount/destruct/README.md

 # DESTRUCT
 DESTRUCT is a project based on the idea of a 'life-span' for NFTs.
 Check out the video below to understand the concept (Yes, the picture is clickable and leads to the YouTube video).
-Or you can check it out via the link: https://youtu.be/krO8dXZs_PE
+Or you can check it out via the link: https://youtu.be/krO8dXZs_PE Also, follow us on Twitter: https://twitter.com/DestructWEB3

 [![Watch the video](https://img.youtube.com/vi/krO8dXZs_PE/maxresdefault.jpg)](https://youtu.be/krO8dXZs_PE)